Facebook Pixel Sai Sudharsan Retired Hurt: List Of All Players Retired Hurt In IPL | CREX

 2026Rishabh PantLucknow Super Giants0

-Rohit Sharma is the other retired hurt batter in IPL 2026 so far
+Rohit Sharma, Rishabh Pant: Other retired hurt batters in IPL 2026 so far

 Earlier, Mumbai Indians opener Rohit Sharma retired hurt during his side’s IPL 2026 clash against the defending champions, RCB, at the Wankhede Stadium on Sunday.